A Eucharistic Community joined to worship, serve and know God.

 At the time of the first correction, the student will be warned.

-If the student’s behavior continues to be a problem, the student will be removed from class and the parent (s) will be contacted again.
-In order to return to the classroom, the student and parent(s) will meet with the catechist and the Religious education leader to resolve the issues.
+If a student’s behavior continues to be a problem, the student will be removed from class and the parent(s) will be contacted again.
+In order to return to the classroom, the student and parent(s) will meet with the catechist and religious education leader to resolve the issues.
 At this time the parent(s) may be asked to sit in on the class for a few weeks to observe their child and his/her interaction with the catechist and other students.

 CHILD ABUSE

 Saint Callistus pastor is required by the Pennsylvania Revised Code and Diocesan Policy on Child Abuse to report suspected or actual child abuse or neglect to the proper authorities.
-All other staff members of Saint Callistus, both paid and volunteer, are bound by Christian conscience to report suspected or actual child abuse or neglect to the proper authorities.
+All other staff members of Saint Callistus, both paid and volunteer, are bound by Christian conscience and as mandated reporters to report suspected or actual child abuse or neglect to the proper authorities.
 All parish staff and volunteers have participated in an in-service training on child abuse identification and reporting procedures.

 WEAPONS POLICY

 Weapons or potential weapons will be confiscated by the religious education leader when this action does not place the religious education leader in danger.
 If the student has used a weapon against another person or will not surrender the weapon or offending object/substance immediately and willingly, the local police will be called first, followed by notification of the parent(s).
-This is a zero tolerance policy.
+This is a zero-tolerance policy.

 Any student who violates this policy will be subject to immediate parish disciplinary action over and above any civil/criminal action brought by injured parties.